Zudoku

 Images

-Unikraft Cloud (UKC) uses a registry to store the images used to instantiate apps from.
-At a high level, a user uses kraft to build and push an image to the registry, and then to ask the controller to start an app from it.
+Unikraft Cloud uses a registry to store images used to instantiate apps.
+At a high level, you use kraft to build and push an image to the registry, and then ask the controller to start an app from it.

-1. build: The app is built, locally, according to a Dockerfile.
+1. build: kraft builds the app locally according to a Dockerfile.

-2. pkg: The app is packaged, locally, into an OCI image.
+2. pkg: kraft packages the app locally into an OCI image.

-3. push: The OCI image is pushed to the UKC registry.
+3. push: kraft pushes the OCI image to the Unikraft Cloud registry.

-4. create: Your app is instantiated from the image accoring to a Kraftfile.
+4. create: The controller instantiates your app from the image according to a Kraftfile.

-The simplest way to run this workflow is to use kraft cloud deploy, which subsumes all of these steps into a single command.
-Under the hood, the deploy command uses other sub-commands to carry out the work of the different steps, though we won't bother you with them here 😀.
-Note that the service in the diagram is UKC's mechanism to connect apps to the Internet; read more about that in this guide.
+The simplest way to run this workflow is to use kraft cloud deploy, which combines all steps into one command.
+Internally, the deploy command calls other subcommands.
+The service in the diagram is the mechanism to connect apps to the Internet.
+Read more in the services guide.

-On Unikraft Cloud, the process of building images is guided by a Dockerfile, and the process of deploying the resulting image by a Kraftfile.
+On Unikraft Cloud, a Dockerfile guides the process of building images, and a Kraftfile guides the process of deploying the resulting image.

 git clone https://github.com/unikraft-cloud/examples cd examples/http-python3.12